Shula Marks

-Shula Eta Marks, OBE, FBA (born 14 October 1938, in Cape Town) is emeritus professor of history at the School of Oriental and African Studies of the University of London.
+Shula Eta Marks, OBE, FBA (born 14 October 1938, in Cape Town) is a South African-British historian and author.
+She is a emeritus professor of history at the School of Oriental and African Studies of the University of London.
 She has written at least seven books and a WHO monograph on Health and Apartheid, concerning experiences and public health issues in South Africa.
 Some of her current public health work involves the fight against the spread of HIV/AIDS in contemporary South Africa.

-She was born Shula Eta Winokur in Cape Town and educated at the University of Cape Town (BA) and the University of London (PhD).
+She was born Shula Eta Winokur in Cape Town and was educated at the University of Cape Town (BA) and the University of London (PhD).
 She also holds three honorary doctorates.
 She is married to Professor Isaac Marks, emeritus professor at King's College London.
 She has two children: Lara, a historian of medicine, and Raphael, an architect.